 Memory Lane is a community project based in Balsall Heath aiming to get the senior community together, to help combat loneliness and isolation by reminiscing about good times in an effort to prevent ageing conditions, such as Dementia.

-Who are Memory Lane?
+What is Memory Lane?

 Memory Lane began as part of the BVSC and ‘Aging Better’ network, working with the South Asian elderly community, after identifying many people within the neighbourhood felt isolated and ignored.